Feature Selection: A Data Perspective: Feature Selection with Streaming Data

-OFS assumes that the class labels of continuously generated data streams are available.
-However, it is not the case in many real-world applications that label information is costly to obtain.
-To timely select a subset of relevant features when unlabeled data is continuously being generated, authors in~\citep{huang2015unsupervised} propose a novel unsupervised feature selection method (FSDS) that is able to perform feature selection timely with only one pass of the data and utilize limited storage.
+To timely select a subset of relevant features when unlabeled data is continuously being generated,~\cite{huang2015unsupervised} propose a novel unsupervised feature selection method (FSDS) with only one pass of the data and with limited storage.
 The basic idea of FSDS is to use matrix sketching to efficiently maintain a low-rank approximation of the current observed data and then apply regularized regression to obtain the feature coefficients, which can further be used to obtain the importance of features.
 The authors empirically show that when some orthogonality conditions are satisfied, the ridge regression can replace the Lasso for feature selection, which is more computationally efficient.
-Assume at a specific time step $t$, $\mat{X}^{(t)}\in\mathbb{R}^{n_{t}\times d}$ denotes the data matrix at that time step, its rank-$k$ approximation is $\mat{X}^{(t)}_{k}=\sum_{i=1}^{k}\delta_{i}\mat{u}_{i}\mat{v}_{i}'$, where $\delta_{i}$ ($i\leq k$) are the top-$k$ singular values, $\mat{u}_{i}$ and $\mat{v}_{i}'$ are the corresponding left and right singular vectors, respectively.
-With these, the feature coefficients can be obtained by minimizing the following ridge regression problem:
+Assume at a specific time step $t$, $\mat{X}^{(t)}\in\mathbb{R}^{n_{t}\times d}$ denotes the data matrix at that time step, the feature coefficients can be obtained by minimizing the following: